-of the Opportu • Facilitating best-in- navigate the

-workforce class employee pandemic seamlessly

-and work , 1 3 through measures

-environments 1 such as vaccination

-environments best employers in our

-1 2

-11

-will help us attract, hire and retain insurance coverage, and more.

-the talent. and more.

-• Creating a diverse

-workforce to attract

-best-in-class talent and

-improve productivity

-Risk

-Continued employee

-preference to work out

-of remote locations on

-a long-term basis and

-our ability to grow

-profitably.
+3. Corporate Governance - Board oversight, Conflict of Interest, Ethics, Risk and Compliance, Succession Planning governance is core to achieving the organization's mission and any risks can undermine and company approach to them" in Negative 4.
+Changing expectations of the workforce and work environments Risk and Opportunity Facilitating best-in-class employee experience and being recognized among the best employers in our key operating regions will help us attract, hire and retain the talent.
+Creating a diverse workforce to attract best-in-class talent and improve productivity Risk Continued employee preference to work out of remote locations on a long-term basis and our ability to grow profitably.
+We supported our employees to navigate the pandemic seamlessly through measures such as vaccination centers, hospital support, increased insurance coverage, and more.
+Positive

 5. Safety risk Risk The manufacturing Adherence to safety Positive:

 and operations of the standards, the Adoption

-Opportu Company require Company's of latest and
+Opportunity Company require Company's of latest and

-nity employees to interact Policy and highest cutting edge
+employees to Policy and highest cutting edge

-with plant, machinery, operational safety
+interact with plant, operational safety

-and material handling standards for related
+machinery, and standards for related

-equipment, all of which handling hazardous protocols
+material handling handling hazardous protocols

-carry an inherent risk of and
+equipment, all of materials at plants. and

-injury measures to
+which carry an measures to

-create a
+inherent risk of create a

-safe work
+injury safe work

 environment

 Negative:

 Impact on

 health and

 well-being

 of employees

 at the

 Company.